ramice/1ClickSecure/README.md

 Activating Controlled Folder Access to protect files against ransomware.
 Setting User Account Control (UAC) to its highest security level.

 ⚠️ Note: This tool must be run as an administrator to apply changes.
+Exe is clean from viruses but still false positives are not excluded.
 Bugs are possible :)